 None.
 Note that this wee tweak doesn’t change anything else about rules-as-written Aim, such as the additional Acc available for weapon sights, bracing, etc. Nor does it address any variant ways of gaming the Aim maneuver (such as in “On Target” in Pyramid #3/77).
 It’s nothing more than “boost the TH bonus for Aim by +1”.

 This tiny change clearly won’t make any big difference in your combats, but you might like the idea for these reasons:

 - The tweak awards a TH bonus for 1 second of Aim when using an Acc 0 weapon.
-By the book, carefully aiming for a full second with a throwing knife, sling, handgonne, bolas, lariat, etc. earns a PC no bonus at all; it’s a completely wasted action (other than its value as build-up to the next second of aiming).
+By the book, carefully aiming for a full second with a throwing knife, sling, handgonne, bolas, lariat, etc. earns the aimer no bonus at all; it’s a completely wasted action (other than its value as build-up to the next second of aiming).
 This rule grants these fighters a modest +1 TH for taking a 1-second Aim, and for that alone, I like the change.

 - Similarly, a character with the Gunslinger advantage and a 1-handed firearm already gets full Acc without taking Aim – and thus gets no benefit from a 1-second Aim.
 By awarding a +1 bonus, the rule change makes a 1-second Aim meaningful for these gunslingers too.
 (Thanks to the anonymous commenter who pointed this out!)